International Shipping Center

 In July 2021, Shanghai unveiled its 14th Five-Year Plan (2021-25) for the International Shipping Center, with the goal of establishing a new development pattern by 2025 that prioritizes enhanced services, influence, innovation and competitiveness.

-Shanghai aspires to become a world-class international shipping center that is convenient, efficient, functional, open, green, and smart.
+Shanghai aspires to build a world-class international shipping center that is convenient, efficient, functional, open, green, and smart.

 Sources: Shanghai Municipal Government Work Report, 2025 Shanghai Basic Facts